ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/src/methods/cut_till_rake_and_cover/cut_till_rake_and_cover.md

 > So, listen, realistically: BUY the THICK tarps and buy the landscaping covers or sell your house and move.
 It's that simple.

-Yep, it's like 10k$ in Tarps to cover 1 acre of land.
+Yep, it's like 10k$ in Tarps to cover 1 acre of land OR
+Landscaping Cover is much cheaper, where you would need 25 rolls × $53.99 = $1,349.75

 The joys of gardening, lol.